KennyWho/hapi-api-doc-cn/API.md

 - a method function - same as including an object with a single `method` key.

 Note that pre-handler methods do not behave the same way other [lifecycle methods](#lifecycle-methods) do when a value is returned.
-Instead of the return value becoming the new response payload, the value is used to assign the corresponding [`request.pre`](#request.pre) and [`request.preResponses`](#request.preResponses) properties.
+Instead of the 返回值 becoming the new response payload, the value is used to assign the corresponding [`request.pre`](#request.pre) and [`request.preResponses`](#request.preResponses) properties.
 Otherwise, the handling of errors, [takeover response](#takeover-response) response, or abort signal behave the same as any other